rohan23chhabra/Spoj/README.md

 * Some of the problems solved which are hosted by Sphere Online Judge.

-* Don't run the exe files :P

-* Some problems may not be correctly solved.
+* Some problems may not have been correctly solved.